To oven cook steak isn’t difficult, but it definitely needs attention and some TLC that it doesn’t need when you’re grilling it outside.

 Without further delay, here’s Reesa to explain how to oven cook steak!

 I used T-bone steaks.
-When I decided to give steak a try again at home, I asked the butcher what cut of meat I should buy that wouldn’t break my budget.
+I asked the butcher what cut of meat I should buy that wouldn’t break my budget.
 He recommended the T-bone steaks.

 - The first step is let them come to room temperature after thawing or being refrigerated.
 This usually takes about an hour or so.